-To assess your skills and explore career options, complete the Skills Health Check on the Next Step website.
+To assess your skills and explore career options, complete the Skills Health Check on the National Careers Service website.
 It contains ten assessments covering personal skills and practical skills.
 The assessments include looking at skills areas, interests, personal style, motivation, literacy, numeracy, attention to detail and problem solving.
 After completing one or more assessments, it will provide a report with job suggestions and other resources, based on your results.
 The process of completing the assessments is often insightful.

-Investigate suitable training opportunities which relate to new or existing career options, using information from job profiles on www.learndirect.co.uk on www.direct.gov.uk/en/educationandlearning/index.htm there is a section on financial help for adult learners and professional and career development loans.
+Investigate suitable training opportunities which relate to new or existing career options, using information from job profiles on Learn Direct, on National Careers Service or at direct.gov where there is a section on financial help for adult learners and professional and career development loans.

-Consider voluntary work to gain recent experience to enable the change of career direction or to build up confidence levels by looking at www.voulunteering.org.uk , www.do-it.org, www.vso.org.uk and www.citizensadvice.org.uk .
-Voluntary work can also enhance the hobbies & interests section of a CV and provide an interesting talking point during interviews, as well as providing recent referee.
+Voluntary work can also enhance the hobbies & interests section of a CV and provide an interesting talking point during interviews, as well as providing a recent referee.

-Find out more about labour market trends in your sector by looking at: https://nextstep.direct.gov.uk/gettingajob/labourmarketinformation/pages/default.aspx .
-Information is available on skill requirements and skill shortages, occupation trends and professional bodies.
+Find out more about labour market trends in your sector by looking at: statistics.gov, ons.gov or CIPD where Information is available on skill requirements and skill shortages, occupation trends and professional bodies.

-For travel information & how to get around then visit: www.tfl.gov.uk
+For travel information and how to get around visit TFL.